check-spelling-sandbox/ovn/Documentation/topics/testing.rst

 A typical workflow for a developer trying to improve the performance of OVN would be the following:

-0. Optional: Modify/add a performance test to buld the topology that you are benchmarking, if required.
+0. Optional: Modify/add a performance test to build the topology that you are benchmarking, if required.
 1. Run ``make check-perf TESTSUITEFLAGS="--rebuild"`` to generate cached databases (and complete a test run).
 The results of each test run are